Disability Insurance Benefits Basics

 Finding the right attorney to handle your disability insurance denial is a similar search.
 Disability insurance cases are different from most other areas of the law, requiring experience in understanding complicated medical conditions, understanding disability vocational issues, reading disability insurance policies, as well as knowledge of ERISA law and how it may overlap with state insurance law.
 A very good disability insurance attorney also should have knowledge of specific disability insurance companies, including how and why they deny claims, what procedures the disability insurance companies follow, and what questions they don’t want a disabled person to ask.
 The disability team at Eric Buchanan & Associates has handled thousands of disability cases, and has helped many clients who have been denied disability insurance.

-Our disability team regularly takes cases to court, and litigates cases to the end when the insurance companies are not willing to settle.
-Our experience in court helps to ensure we can handle tough disability insurance cases.
 Some of the types of cases we regularly and successfully handle include Individual Disability, Life Insurance, ERISA Benefits, Disability Claims for Doctors, Professionals and Executives, UNUM Claim Denials, Social Security Disability Benefits Denials and more.

 Why do I need the help of disability insurance attorneys?
 Disability insurance companies make lots of promises about what will happen when someone who buys a policy becomes disabled.
 Unfortunately, the real world of disability insurance contains too many stories of promises made and promises broken.
 Insurance companies often deny valid claims, knowing that people will give up or try to appeal on their own, so that the insurance company will ultimately win and not have to pay the disability insurance benefits.
 Disability insurance companies also know that even when some people hire attorneys, they hire attorneys who are not familiar with particular disability insurance companies, with disability insurance law, and how some disability policies might fall under the federal ERISA law.